percona/pmm-doc/docs/details/develop-checks/checks-v1.md

-# Version 1 advisor checks for PMM 2.27 and older
+# Version 1 checks for PMM 2.27 and older
  Advisor checks created for PMM 2.27 and older use a slightly different structure than checks created in 2.28.
  This is because, compared to 2.28 checks, 2.27 checks do not support: